 Using Limited Liability Companies (or LLCs) is a common practice for real estate investors.
 Setting up a corporate entity like an LLC has tax benefits, and they also shield the owner from personal responsibility in the event of a lawsuit.
 You may be surprised to learn that you can set up separate LLCs for individual properties that you can use to accept rent payments and even get a mortgage.

-Yes, you can get a mortgage for an LLC property and it's also a relatively simple process.
-The registration process is straightforward in most states, but the exact steps and fees vary from state to state.
-In most cases, you can get it done in a few days.
+Yes, an LLC can get a mortgage, and the process is relatively simple.
+The registration process is straightforward in most states, but the exact steps and fees for an LLC to get a mortgage vary from state to state.
+In most cases, you can get a mortgage for an LLC in a few days.

 Real estate investors use LLCs when conducting business because there are certain legal and tax advantages to doing so.
 Creating an LLC shields the company owner from personal liability if something happens on a property they own.
 Say, for example, you own a property someone is injured while doing some construction.
 Using an LLC to own the property and get a mortgage will protect any of your assets if the court rules in the plaintiff’s favor.
 Any assets owned by the company may be impacted (for example, the property itself).
 But any personal assets like your own home or vehicle can’t be touched.